Manuchar Kvirkvelia: Early life and family

-Manuchar Kvirkvelia was born on October 12, 1978 in Ozurgeti, Guria, a town in then-Soviet Georgia.
+Manuchar Kvirkvelia was born on October 12, 1978, in Ozurgeti, Guria, a town in then-Soviet Georgia.
 He graduated in 2007 from the Vita Training University of Tbilisi, receiving a degree in finance.

 He is married to Inga Shanava and has six children, including three sons and three daughters.

 Sports career

 Wrestling champion

 Manuchar Kvirkvelia started wrestling first in his hometown of Ozurgeti and after being discovered, moved to Tbilisi, where he started practicing Greco-Roman wrestling.
 During his student years, he earned his living with wrestling and competed in the Turkish Wrestling Federation.
-He first appeared on the international mat at the age of 24 at the European Championship in the light-weight category in Seinäjoki, Finland, where he won the Silver Medal, finishing second to Turkey's Şeref Eroğlu.
+He first appeared on the international mat at the age of 24 at the European Championship in the lightweight category in Seinäjoki, Finland, where he won the Silver Medal, finishing second to Turkey's Şeref Eroğlu.
 That same year, he finished third with the Bronze Medal at the World Wrestling Championship held in Moscow.
 In 2003, he participated in the European Championship held in Belgrade, where he took 5th place and lost once again to Şeref Eroğlu.
 However, he won the Gold Medal after winning the World Championship in Créteil, France, defeating his old rival Eroğlu and 1996 Polish Olympic champion Ryszard Wolny.
-He took part in the 2004 Summer Olympic Games in Athens, where he would be disqualified after starting a brawl with Şeref Eroğlu, to whom he lost with a crushing score of 1-11.
+He took part in the 2004 Summer Olympic Games in Athens, where he would be disqualified after starting a brawl with Şeref Eroğlu, to whom he lost with a crushing score of 1–11.

 Manuchar Kvirkvelia moved to the 74 kg category of men's Greco-Roman wrestling in 2004.
 In that category, he won the Bronze Medal at the World Championship in Guangzhou in 2006 and at that same year's European Championship in Moscow.
 He won the European Championship held in Sofia in 2007, winning his second international title, although he would perform poorly at the World Championship in Baku later that year, finishing 20th.